warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

   1) WRC: https://academic.oup.com/pcp/article/61/5/922/5758272
   2) JRC: https://academic.oup.com/pcp/article/61/12/2087/5921186

-- No Kitakee mutations (VIVEK -- no genotypes provided in VCF, formatted incorrectly)
+- No Kitakee mutations (_VIVEK -- Remove this because no genotypes provided in VCF, formatted incorrectly, right?_)

 - Visualization of GWAS hits from XX phenotypic trait datasets on XX accessions of the XX population panel [REF].
 Density plot for the GWAS hits for the traits is available on a karyotype view.
-Traits will be made searchable by trait ontology (TO) term.
+Traits will be made searchable by trait ontology (TO) term. _SHARON, will we have any of this or push for R9?_

 - Table with overlapping germplasm? _Marcela working on it_